openvinotoolkit/openvino/docs/notebooks/254-llm-chatbot-with-output.rst

 .. parsed-literal::

+    Size of FP16 model is 2098.68 MB
+    Size of model with INT8 compressed weights is 1050.99 MB Compression rate for INT8 model: 1.997
-    Size of model with INT4 compressed weights is 696.99 MB
+    Size of model with INT4 compressed weights is 696.99 MB Compression rate for INT4 model: 3.011

 Select device for inference and model variant
 ---------------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

    **Note**: There may be no speedup for INT4/INT8 compressed models on dGPU.